cgrace0044/pp4_zaragoza_restaurants/README.md

 ![Board](docs/readme_images/project_board.webp)

-The 7 Epics listed above were documented within the Github project as Milestones.
-A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
-Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
-The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
+The below epics (as detailed above) were documented in Github projects as milestones:
+- User Profile
+- User Navigation
+- Review Interaction
+- Review Management
+- About Letters from Zaragoza
+- Contact
+- Celebrate Reviews

+Each epic has a number of user stories which are broken down into acceptance criteria and further broken down as tasks.
+Once tasks were complete they were marked as done within the checklist.
+Issues were moved to 'Done' within the project board once complete.

 ## Data Model
 Please see the database schema created for the project below: